debfx/ansible-aptupgrade/README.md

 - packages (required)

   A comma (or space) separated list of packages to upgrade.
-  It supports globbing and selecting whole source packages through src:<name>.
+  It supports globbing and selecting whole source packages through src:&lt;name&gt;.

   The role will abort before upgrading if other packages would have to be upgraded or installed.